lydiadunning/food-plan/backend/tests/Tests.md

   * can be created with an array of custom outcomes, added as ObjectId strings
   * can be created with an array of outcome hints
   * cannot be created with no name
-  * with exposures
+  * with entries
-    * can add exposures
+    * can add entries
-    * a kid that doesn't exist can't add an exposure
+    * a kid that doesn't exist can't add an entry
-    * an exposure will default to the current date
+    * an entry will default to the current date
-    * an exposure can be added with a outcome
+    * an entry can be added with a outcome

 #### GET: verifies kid profiles can be returned
   * with only a name in the profile / base case